Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Carriers would progress to Stage 2 only after FMCSA evaluates the performance of the carrier during Stage 1.
 A carrier will be permitted to progress to Stage 2 in the pilot program if FMCSA determines that the carrier has out-of-service rates that are at or below the U.S. national averages and its Safety Management System (SMS) scores for trucks operating in the pilot program are below the FMCSA threshold levels.
 Once a motor carrier is in Stage 2, inspections at the border crossings would be at a rate similar to that of other Mexico-domiciled motor carriers that cross the United States-Mexico border.
 Stage 2 vehicles still must display current CVSA decals.

-After the motor carrier successfully completes a compliance review and receives a satisfactory rating within 18 months of beginning cross-border long-haul operations, and completes 18 months of operation with provisional operating authority, the motor carrier would be granted permanent authority.
+After the motor carrier successfully completes a compliance review and receives a satisfactory rating within 18 Start Printed Page 20814months of beginning cross-border long-haul operations, and completes 18 months of operation with provisional operating authority, the motor carrier would be granted permanent authority.
 The vehicles and drivers would be inspected at the border crossings at the same rate as commercial zone carriers.
 CMVs operating in the United States must display current CVSA decals for 3 years from the date the carrier is granted permanent operating authority.

 All participating long-haul vehicles must have a FMCSA-issued electronic monitoring device installed and activated at all times.
 These devices would allow FMCSA to monitor compliance with pilot program requirements, including hours of service requirements and domestic point-to-point transportation prohibitions.